To the ends of the earth,

 This event was one of the most well organized events.

-Even many governments and the UN probably cannot put up any event like this majestic WARP Peace Summit hosted by Mr. Man Hee Lee and Ms. Nam Hee Kim.
+Even many governments and the UN probably cannot put up any event like this majestic WARP Peace Summit hosted by Mr. Man Hee Lee.

 I will have no hesitation in recommending, sponsoring, and doing whatever I can to send the strong message to the UN, to the noble organization to declare Mr. Man Hee Lee, as the peace ambassador for this century.